bugsnag/bugsnag-ruby/README.md

 In other ruby apps, you can provide lambda functions to execute before any `Bugsnag.notify` calls as follows.
 Don't forget to clear the callbacks at the end of each request or session.
-However, note that you don't need to clear the callbacks in Rack applications such as Sinatra: the gem will do this for you.
+In Rack applications like Sinatra, however, the gem will clear the callbacks for you.

 ```ruby
 # Set a before notify callback